priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 ogimage: "images/first-pc-build-journey/parts.webp"
 tags: ["hardware", "life"]
 ---
+## Prologue: The Crash
 A couple of weeks ago, I learned that my laptop’s processor and motherboard had fried.
 While this might have come as a shock to some, I can’t say I was surprised.

-After all, I’d been using that laptop for over four years, subjecting it to marathon sessions almost every day.
-Frankly, it was more of a “when” than an “if.”
-So, when the inevitable happened, I decided it was finally time to build myself a PC.
+After all, I had been using that laptop for over four years, pushing it through marathon sessions almost every day.
+Frankly, it was more of a “when” rather than an “if.”
+So, when the inevitable finally happened, I decided it was time to build myself a PC.

 I spent several exhausting days researching hardware, poring over benchmarks, hunting for compatibility issues, and generally falling down the rabbit hole of PC building.
 Eventually, after much deliberation, I placed my orders.
-It was a ton of work, but hey—if it ends with a working PC, I’ll call that a win.
+It was a ton of work, but hey, if it ends with a working PC, I’ll call that a win.

-## Parts
+## Act I: The Hardware
-My goal was to get significantly better performance than my old laptop, but without blowing my budget.
-Mission accomplished—with these parts:
+My goal was to get significantly better performance than my old laptop without blowing my budget.
+Mission accomplished.
+Here is the breakdown of the parts I chose:

 ![The Parts](images/first-pc-build-journey/parts.webp)